 In any event, please do not provide us with any original documents.
 You should keep in your possession in a safe place all documents you have.
-We only need copies.
+We only need copies of the originals.

-I. LOST WAGES
+F. LOST WAGES

-You must advise us of any wages that you loss because the injuries suffered in the accident prevented you from working.
-We can then attempt to recover apportion of them if your PIP benefits have not been exhausted.
-We sent you with the initial representation package an Authorization for Release of Employee Personnel Information.
+You must advise us of any wages that you lost because the injuries suffered in the accident prevented you from working.
+We can then attempt to recover them.
+With the initial representation package, we sent you an "Authorization for Release of Employee Personnel Information".
 Please make sure that it was accurately and completely filled out and signed by you.
-You must provide us with it as well as the fully completed Motor Vehicle Accident Questionnaire, which requests information from you about your employer.
+You must provide us with it as well as the fully completed "Questionnaire", which requests information from you about your employer.
 With this information, we can then attempt to recover for the wages you were not paid for missing work because of the injuries, pain, and suffering relating to the incident.

-J. MILEAGE TRACKING FORM
+G. MILEAGE TRACKING FORM

-We will attempt to recover travel expenses related to medical treatment on your behalf from any personal injury protection coverage ("PIP") you may have, if the likits have not been exhausted.
-To do so, we need for you to complete the Mileage Tracking Form that was provided to you when you received the initial representation package.
-This needs to be requested from your insurance company's PIP adjuster as soon as possible before your PIP limits are reached through payment of medical bills.
+We will attempt to recover travel expenses related to medical treatment on your behalf.
+To do so, we need for you to complete the "Mileage Tracking Form" that was provided to you when you received the initial representation package.

-K. LETTERS OF PROTECTION REQUESTED BY HEALTH CARE PROVIDERS AND OTHERS
+H. LETTERS OF PROTECTION REQUESTED BY HEALTH CARE PROVIDERS AND OTHERS

-Health care providers and ("Providers") others may sometimes request that you enter into an agreement in which you agree to pay the Provider's costs and expenses from any settlement you may receive.
+Health care providers and others may sometimes request that you enter into an agreement in which you agree to pay that party's costs and expenses from any settlement you may receive.
 This agreement is commonly referred to as a "Letter of Protection," also known as a "LOP," and can substantially affect your rights and entitlement to any settlement proceeds.